|about as fancy as I can get with my photo editing talent ...|

 - grated lime zest from 3 key limes

 For the Filling

 - 1 can (14 ounces) sweetened condensed milk

 - chopped pistachios

 - 1 or 2 tablespoons of grated coconut

 - Preheat the oven to 350° F. Brush an 8-inch square baking dish with melted butter, and line the bottom with parchment paper.
 The butter will hold the paper in place.
 Cut the parchment paper 8 inches wide and at least 12 inches long, so that it hangs over the sides of the pan.
 This will help lift the bars out easily.
 It's important to have the parchment in place, otherwise, the dessert won't lift out of the pan.
 Also, do use an 8-inch baking dish, because there won't be enough topping if the pan is larger.

-- Break up the graham crackers into small pieces and add them to a food processor.
+- Break up the graham crackers into small pieces and place them in a food processor.
 Add the pistachios and the lime zest.
 Grind finely and then blend in the butter.